 Trauma is only one of the barriers preventing children from disclosing abuse.
-"Among other barriers, children often lack the knowledge needed to recognize sexual abuse, lack the ability to articulate that they have been abused, don't have an adult they can disclose their abuse to, don't have opportunities to disclose abuse, and aren't believed when they try to disclose."8 Studies suggest that many victims, as much as 33%, never disclose their abuse.9 The disclosure of child sexual abuse is a process and not a discrete event in which a victim comes to terms with their abuse.
-Often this happens in the context of therapy; sometimes it is triggered many years after the abuse by an event the victim associates with the abuse; other times it happens gradually and over time as a victim recovers their memory.10
+"Among other barriers, children often lack the knowledge needed to recognize sexual abuse, lack the ability to articulate that they have been abused, don't have an adult they can disclose their abuse to, don't have opportunities to disclose abuse, and aren't believed when they try to disclose."
+Studies suggest that many victims, as much as 33%, never disclose their abuse.
+The disclosure of child sexual abuse and trafficking is a process and not a discrete event in which a victim comes to terms with their abuse.
+Often this happens in the context of therapy; sometimes it is triggered many years after the abuse by an event the victim associates with the abuse; other times it happens gradually and over time as a victim recovers their memory.

-In fact, the average age of disclosure of child sexual abuse, including child sex trafficking, in a study of 1,000 victims was 52 years-old.11 Yet, until recently, many states blocked criminal charges and civil lawsuits well before age 52.
-By the time most victims were ready to come forward, the courthouse doors were locked, shutting victims out of justice.
+In fact, the average age of disclosure of child sexual abuse, including child sex trafficking, in a study of 1,000 victims was 52 years-old.6 Yet, until recently, many states blocked criminal charges and civil lawsuits well before age 52.
+Historically, 90% of child victims never go to the authorities and the vast majority of claims have expired before the victims were capable of getting to court.7